JoshSJKim/FCC-FEDL-Bootstrap/README.md

 - Notice you can chain functions together.
 - The above code will clone #target5 and add it to #left-well.

-## Target the Parent of an Element using jQuery
+## Target the Parent/children of an Element using jQuery

 - Every HTML element has a parent element from which it inherits properties
 - jQuery has a function called `.parent()` that allows you to access the parent of whichever element you've selected.